-As significant concession is awarded with an approved deferred or supplementary assessment, additional deferment of exams, tests, quizzes or performances will not be possible.
-If you are still unable to complete your deferred or supplementary assessment because of exceptional circumstances, you may apply to withdraw after the census date, due to special circumstances.
+Further additional deferment of exams, tests, seminar presentation, performances or workplace-based assessment items is not possible.
+You have already been given a significant concession in being awarded a deferred or supplementary assessment.
+If you are still unable to complete your deferred or supplementary assessment because of exceptional circumstances, you may apply to withdraw after the census date due to special circumstances.